Artists 2011-2012

 Born in Mexico City, 1971.
 Lives and works in New York

-Helguera’s works have been presented in many venues such as the Liverpool Biennial, Performa 05, Museo Reina Sofia in Madrid, ICA in Boston, MoMA, among others.
-His play The Juvenal Players, produced by Grand Arts in Kansas City, was presented at The Kitchen in 2010.
+Helguera’s works have been presented in many venues including the Liverpool Biennial, Performa 05, Museo Reina Sofia in Madrid, ICA in Boston, MoMA, and many others.
+His play, The Juvenal Players, produced by Grand Arts in Kansas City, was presented at The Kitchen in 2010.
 His orchestral work Endingness was performed by the Detroit Symphony Orchestra under the direction of Leonard Slatkin.
 He is the author of more than 10 books including Theatrum Anatomicum (and other performance lectures), a collection of performative works.
-His social practice project The School of Panamerican Unrest (2006) consisted in the creation of a nomadic schoolhouse that traveled by land throughout the Americas from Alaska to Chile, presenting collaborative performance and civic events in over 26 cities.
-He has been recipient of the Guggenheim Fellowship, the Creative Capital Grant; and in 2011 was named the first winner of the International Award for Participatory Art of the Regione Emilia Romagna in Italy.
-As educator, Helguera has worked in museums for over two decades, currently working as Director of Adult and Academic Programs at The Museum of Modern Art.
+His social practice project, The School of Panamerican Unrest (2006), consisted of the creation of a nomadic schoolhouse that traveled by land throughout the Americas from Alaska to Chile, presenting collaborative performance and civic events in over 26 cities.
+He is a recipient of the Guggenheim Fellowship, the Creative Capital Grant; and in 2011 was named the first winner of the International Award for Participatory Art of the Regione Emilia Romagna in Italy.
+As an educator, Helguera has worked in museums for over two decades and currently works as Director of Adult and Academic Programs at The Museum of Modern Art.
 He is the Pedagogical Curator of the 8th Mercosul Biennial, opening in September 2011.

 Jacob Dahl Jürgensen (Denmark)